abi-am/omicss-25/Group projects/GP2/README.md

 ## Week 4
 ## 8/18/2025 - 11AM-12PM
 ### TRV analysis on pre-generated table: check for dataset batch effects [Davit T.]
+Use only healthy samples (discard p18 from prostate cancer data) of all available datasets for:
+- Hierarchical Clustering
+- CLR + PCA
+- Permanova, PCoA
+- Try with and without canonical variant

 ## 8/18/2025 - 12PM-1PM
 ### TRV analysis on pre-generated table: between dataset comparisons [Tatevik]